-- 3.6.1 The risk registers shall follow a standard format (refer Appendix 2) and include the following elements:- - gross risk assessments of likelihood and impact - controls in pace to mitigate the gross risks - current risk assessments of likelihood and impact - target risk score - risk proximity, i.e. the time period in which the risk is likely to occur
+- 3.6.1 The corporate and programme/ project risk registers will follow a standard format, set out at paragraphs 4.5.3 and 4.5.4 below and at Annexes 3 and 4, including the following elements:- - gross risk assessments of likelihood and impact; - controls in place, both current and proposed, to mitigate the gross risks; - current risk assessments of likelihood and impact; - target risk scores; - risk proximity, i.e. the time period in which the risk is likely to occur.

-Corporate Risk Register: This register reflects the most significant risks that have the potential for the 'corporate body', Revenue Scotland, to fail to meet is objectives as detailed in the Corporate Plan.
-Revenue Scotland's Senior Management Team maintain and update the CRR.
+Corporate Risk Register: This register reflects the most significant risks that have the potential for Revenue Scotland to fail to meet its objectives as detailed in the Corporate Plan.
+Revenue Scotland's Senior Management Team maintain and update the Corporate Risk Register.

-Operational Registers: The three operational teams must maintain their own risk registers which reflect the specific risks associated with their activities.
-Any 'red' risks, i.e. significant, should be evaluated to decide whether they merit inclusion in the corporate risk register.
+Operational Registers: The operational teams may maintain their own risk registers which reflect the specific risks associated with their activities.

 Programme / Project Risk Registers: A separate risk register must be maintained for each major programme and project.
-Any 'red' risks, i.e. significant, should be evaluated to decide whether they merit inclusion in the corporate risk register.
+Any significant risks should be evaluated to decide whether they merit inclusion in the corporate risk register.